 - While the Club property is remediated, all boats (Club and public) will have access to Back Bay from the Town Site boat launch.

 - While the Town Site boat launch is remediated, the public will have access to Back Bay from the Club property.
-A suitable boat launch will be built as part of the Project, and detoured access via the Club is expected to be in 1-2 stages, each taking 1-2 years to complete.

 The Club has existed at its current Back Bay site since it was incorporated in 1987.

 Remediation of Giant Mine became a real prospect in 2007, when the federal government submitted plans for approval by the Mackenzie Valley Land and Water Board.
 In 2014, the City of Yellowknife completed an Environmental Assessment of the project, and the project garnered public attention.
 Since 2014 (and earlier), the Club had anticipated that the remediation project would interrupt boat access and storage at its property and it has been an invited stakeholder in remediation talks.